Graduate Students

 Brianna Young

-Brianna is a clinical psychology doctoral student currently in her fifth year.
+Brianna is a clinical psychology doctoral student currently completing her pre-doctoral internship at Johns Hopkins/Kennedy Krieger Institute.
 She received her undergraduate degree in Psychology from San Jose State University in San Jose, California.
 Prior to beginning graduate study, Brianna worked as a project coordinator and research assistant in a clinical trial at SJSU, which examined the acceptability, feasibility and efficacy of tele-behavior therapy for youth and adults with tic disorders.
 Additionally, she has experience working in applied behavior analysis with children diagnosed with autism spectrum disorders as well as facilitating quantitative electroencephalography with children and adults in a neurofeedback clinic.

 Brianna’s primary research interests include early detection and intervention strategies for children with neurodevelopmental disorders including autism spectrum disorders and Williams syndrome.
-She is currently working on a treatment development study related to use of play and humor infused exposure therapy with young children with Williams syndrome who struggle with anxiety and specific phobias.
+For her Dissertation, she conducted a treatment development study related to use of play and humor infused exposure therapy with young children with Williams syndrome who struggle with anxiety and specific phobias.
+She is also working on a research study to address the needs of families of Black children with Williams syndrome using a Black Participatory Research framework.
+Her research is funded by an Early Investigator Award from the Williams Syndrome Association (WSA #0112) and Lucidus Solutions, LLC.

 Ellora Mohanty